-The object of the course is to examine the basics of the physical sciences as they relate to the natural world.
+This course examines the basics of the physical sciences as they relate to the natural world.
 Topics covered will include motion, forces and energy as well as structure, characteristics and behavior of atoms and molecules.

 HONORS PHYSICAL SCIENCE 9

 1 credit (grade 9) Prerequisite: Successful completion of OR concurrently taking Honor's Algebra I or teacher recommendation